Additional academic regulations information for the Doctor of

 Students are required to maintain Satisfactory Academic Progress (SAP) towards a degree at all times.
 Click here to view the School of Health Sciences and Practice Policy on Satisfactory Academic Progress.

-A matriculated MPH student who wishes to change his/her degree or certificate program of concentration should submit the University Registrar's Change of Program form, along with a new personal statement to the Admissions Office.
+A matriculated MPH student who wishes to change his/her degree or certificate program of concentration should send a request to the Chair or Program Director of the new program, along with the University Registrar's Change of Program, and a new personal statement for review and approval.

-The Admissions Office will forward the request to the Chair or Program Director of the new program for his/her review.
-If the Chair/Program Director agrees to accept the student into the new program, he/she will sign the form and forward it to the Dean’s Office for final approval or denial.
-The Vice Dean will sign the form and forward it to the Registrar and the Chair of the student’s former program..
+If the Chair/Program Director agrees to accept the student into the new program, he/she will sign the form and forward it to the Chair of the student’s former program for signature.
+The Chair of the student’s former program will forward the form to the Dean’s Office for final approval or denial.
+The Vice Dean will sign the form and forward it to the Registrar.

 A matriculated public health student who has completed graduate courses at other schools may be permitted to transfer earned credits.
 Applicants must have earned a minimum grade of B, course credits must not have been applied toward a degree that was granted at another institution, and courses must be appropriate to the student’s program at the School of Health Sciences and Practice.
 For MPH degree candidates, a maximum of 9 credits are transferable.
 For DrPH degree candidates, a maximum of 12 credits are transferable.
 Students must submit the Transfer of Credit form, available online, in the Office of the University Registrar or in the Admissions Office, to the Department Chair/Program Director, along with course descriptions and/or course syllabi.